Published on July 9, 2013

 By Thomas C. Van Hare

 During the night hours of July 9 and early morning of July 10, 1941 — today in aviation history — a stream of German Luftwaffe night bombers were carefully picking their way to the east of the English coast, flying over the North Sea and intending to turn west toward the city of York.
 As usual, they flew at extremely low altitude, hoping to avoid detection by the network of RAF coastal radar sites.
-Without landmarks, the German bomber crews relied on a series of radar beacons that were designed to guide them toward low altitude entry points along England’s shores.
+Without landmarks, the German bomber crews relied on a series of radar beacons that were designed to guide them toward low-altitude entry points along England’s shores.
 Once inland and past the coastal radar coverage system, the German bombers could climb to altitude and proceed toward their targets.

-On this night, however, the British had employed a new and deadly strategy to combat the threat posed by the German night bombers.
+On this night, however, the British employed a new and deadly strategy to combat the threat posed by the German night bombers.
 Rather than strictly utilizing anti-aircraft fire or night interceptors, this new strategy was revolutionary because it was entirely electronic.
 It was called Meacon.

 German Guidance Systems